PEM--/grunt-svg2storeicons/README.md

 ### Options
 #### options.profiles
 Type: `Array of String`
-Default value: `['ios', 'android', 'windows-phone', 'blackberry', 'webos', 'bada', 'tizen']`
+Default value: `['default', 'ios', 'android', 'windows-phone', 'blackberry', 'webos', 'bada', 'tizen']`

 Specify the stores that you target.
 The full list is provided as default.
+The default target produce a single `icon.png` at the root of the specified destination directory.

 ### Usage Examples
 #### Default Options